-Not sure what’s a scam or not?
-Here’s how to protect yourself online.
+Not sure if your lender’s legit?
+Here’s how to protect yourself.

 8 signs of a personal loan scam

-5 things to look for in a legit lender
+5 factors to look for in a legit lender

 Use these tips before signing a contract to be sure you’re dealing with an upstanding business.